-It’s people like you who make it such a great tool for everyone.
+It’s people like you who make it is such a great tool for everyone.

-Once you’ve addressed review feedback, make sure to bump the pull request with a short note, so we know you’re done.
+- Once you’ve addressed review feedback, make sure to bump the pull request with a short note.
+Maintainers don’t receive notifications when you push new commits.

 If you add or change public APIs, tag the docstring using

 .. versionchanged:: 16.2.0 WHAT.